AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 To ensure that columns are labeled and imported properly, make sure that the first row of your spreadsheet is a header that describes the data in each column.

 Column names must be unique and contain only letters, numbers, spaces, and these symbols: `$ % # /`.
 If a column name contains a comma, it is split into two columns when the file uploads.
-Also, [!DNL Adobe] recommends that there be fewer than 85 columns in the file to optimize update speed.
+Also, Adobe recommends that there be fewer than 85 columns in the file to optimize update speed.

 ### Data with commas {#commas}

-Because files have to be in `CSV` format, the use of commas can cause problems with uploading data. `CSV` files use commas to indicate new values, therefore a column with a name like `Campaigns`, `August` is read as two columns (`Campaigns` and `August`) instead of one, shifting all of your data over one row. [!DNL Adobe] recommends avoiding commas wherever possible.
+Because files have to be in `CSV` format, the use of commas can cause problems with uploading data. `CSV` files use commas to indicate new values, therefore a column with a name like `Campaigns`, `August` is read as two columns (`Campaigns` and `August`) instead of one, shifting all of your data over one row.
+Adobe recommends avoiding commas wherever possible.
 You can use `Data Preview` to see if your data is displaying correctly once an update completes.

 ### Dates